Skip To Main Content

 1. Employees may request an advance to cover the cost of travel expenses that exceed $60.00 and are not paid directly by the District.

-2. A written request for a travel advance must be submitted to the business office with the travel purchase order at least thirty (30) days prior to departure unless extenuating circumstances make such requests Travel advance requests shall be made on form 6213F2.
+2. A written request for a travel advance must be submitted to the Business Office with the travel purchase order at least thirty (30) days prior to departure unless extenuating circumstances make such requests Travel advance requests shall be made on an Advanced Travel Request Form.

-3. Travel advances are paid in the form of a check payable to the staff
+3. Travel advances are paid in the form of a check payable to the employee.

-4. A statement of expense must be submitted to the business office within ten days following completion of the If the actual expenses are less than the travel advance, the staff members shall reimburse the District for the difference
+4. A statement of expense shall be submitted to the Business Office within ten (10) days following completion of the trip.
+If the actual expenses are less than the travel advance, the employee shall reimburse the District for the difference.

-5. The Advance Travel Revolving Fund should not be used for payment of airline tickets, pre-registration fees or for reimbursements to staff or officers for travel expenses already incurred.
+5. The Advance Travel Revolving Fund should not be used for payment of airline tickets, pre-registration fees or for reimbursements to employees or officers for travel expenses already incurred.

 6. Travel advances will only be used for District employees, excluding temporary employees.
 Meal advances may be given to students and chaperones traveling on pre-approved field trips.